dcheema6/acryl-snowflake-metadata-api/README.md

 - Thinking through db OOM issues was fun

 What is something that you’d want to improve if you had more time
+- Look into if connection pool is relevant here, instead of opening a new connection to snowflake for each request
 - Do the dependency injection of repo into cache functions and extract params as keys
 - Batch same requests in into a single query
 - Spend time on understanding how to optimize the summarization